 The views from the Solcava Panoramic Trail and from driving up the nearby Logar Valley seemed almost too beautiful to be real.
 This is one of the most beautiful places in Slovenia.
 If you have a couple days to add to your itinerary to explore this region, you really should.

 Here are details of our amazing time on the Solcava Panoramic Trail and exploring the Logar Valley.

 The Vrsic Pass and Soca Valley

 Driving over the Vrsic Pass, seeing the Julian Alps and exploring the Soca River on the other side are highlights of a trip to Slovenia.
-Not only s this one of the most beautiful places in Slovenia, but it is truly a part of the Slovenian national identity.
-It is not only on their flag, but I have heard that climbing Mount Triglav at its heart is a right of passage for every Slovenian.
+Not only is this one of the most beautiful places in Slovenia, but it is truly a part of the Slovenian national identity.
+It is the centerpiece of their flag, but I have heard that climbing Mount Triglav at its heart is a right of passage for every Slovenian.